-BOOK 6316 PAGE 42

-agreement the day and year first above written.

-FRESNO IRRIGATION DISTRICT

-ATTEST:

-State of California County of Fresno ss.

-On this 20th June

-hundred and Seventy-four before me, Paul H. Willison thousand nine a Notary Public in and for said County and State, residing therein, duly commissioned and sworn, personally speared Winston Strong wins to me to be the President and Ardys T. Gorder lown to me to be the Secretary of the Fresno Irrigation District the corporation that executed the within instrument, and known to me to be the person.
-Who executed the within instrument on behalf of the corporation therein named, and acknowledged to me that such corporation IN WINNESS WHEREOF, I have hereunto set my hand and affixed my official seal at my office in said County, the day and year in this Certificate first shove written.

-CORPORATION ACKNOWLEDGMENT Kilner Stationery Co.
-1916 Echo
+BOOK 6316 PAGE 42 agreement the day and year first above written.
+FRESNO IRRIGATION DISTRICT By ATTEST: CITY OF FRESNO Clerk Chief Administrat Officer State of California) County of Fresno ss.
+On this 20th June hundred and seventy-four before me, Paul H. Willison a Notary Public in and for said County and State, residing therein, duly commissioned and sworn, personally appeared WINSEON SErrong www. to me to be the President and Ardys T. Gorder 20th CORPORATION ACKNOWLEDGMENT Kilner Stationery Co.
+1916 Echo Notary Public in and for said County and Stat FORM KIGS . .

-FORM KIGS

-Notary Public in and for said County and Stat

-APPROVED AS TO FORM SPENCER THOMAS, JR., City Attorney
+APPROVED AS TO FORM